boltops-tools/kubes/docs/_docs/helpers/aws/ssm.md

   USER: dGVzdDIK
 ```

-The values are automatically base64 encoded.
+The values are base64 encoded based on the SSM parameter type.
+When the type is a `SecureString`, Kubes base64 encodes it.
+Other types are not base64 encoded.
+You can override this behavior with the base64 option, described next.

 ## Base64 Option

-The value is automatically base64 encoded.
-You can set the `base64` option to turn on and off the automated base64 encoding.
+The value is automatically base64 encoded based on whether or not the SSM parameter type is a `SecureString`.
+You can explicitly the `base64` option if needed though.
+Example:

 ```ruby
 aws_ssm("/demo/#{Kubes.env}/USER", base64: true)  # default is base64=true